 In this post you'll learn:

 Citi Accelerate Saving Account Rate + Details

 Prior to setting up your Citi Accelerate Savings Account you’ll need to first open one of Citibank’s 6 banking packages and meet some monthly requirements to avoid fees.
 Keep in mind there may be fees on both the checking side AND the Citi Accelerate Savings side if criteria isn’t met.

 Below are the 6 packages to choose from.
 All come with the Citi Accelerate Savings Account:

 - Citi Priority – Also tailored to higher net worth individuals or joint account holders.
 Package includes a regular or interest checking account and Citi Accelerate Savings Account upon opening.
-Must maintain a combined average monthly balance of $50,000+ in eligible linked deposit, retirement and investment accounts to avoid $30 monthly service fee.
+Must maintain a combined average monthly balance of $50,000+ in eligible linked deposit, retirement and investment accounts to avoid a $30 monthly service fee.

 - The Citibank Account – Package includes a standalone Citi Accelerate Savings Account upon opening.
 Link to a regular or interest checking account and maintain required balances to help avoid monthly service fees.
-Must maintain a combined average monthly balance of $10,000+ in eligible linked deposit, retirement and investment accounts to avoid $25 monthly service fee.
+Must maintain a combined average monthly balance of $10,000+ in eligible linked deposit, retirement and investment accounts to avoid a $25 monthly service fee.

 Who’s eligible for the Citi Accelerate Savings Account?

 The Citi Accelerate Savings account is only available in select markets, however this market has expanded since Citi launched the account.
 As of September 2022, residents in all states except New York and select markets in Florida and Illinois are eligible.

 |Min. to earn APY||APY|